wbc277072080/PostMe_Social_Network_App/README.md

 # PostMe_Social_Network_App

-+ Around: a Cloud and React based Social Network
 # Frontend
 + Designed and implemented a social network web application with React JS.
 + Implemented features for users to create and browse posts and support search nearby posts.